What is CSS

 Cascading Style Sheets

-CSS provides a central location in which information about what colors, background colors, various font types, foreground colors, spacing should be applied to various HTML elements within a web page or Website.
 Cascading Style Sheets can also control how various parts of a page, such as the header, footer, body, article content, sections and asides, are laid out on the page.
 This is extremely helpful when content must be laid out in a dramatically different fashion depending upon whether it is being viewed on a desktop, tablet or smart-phones.

-Proper use of CSS
+Proper Use of CSS

 In the early days and development of the World Wide Web, it was common for HTML files to include not only HyperText Markup Language and content, but formatting information and JavaScript as well.
 This made web pages difficult to write, difficult to read, difficult to update and difficult to maintain.
 As the WWW matured, it became a common practice to divide HTML, scripting content and style information into separate, easy-to-maintain files.
 And now most modern web pages are typically made up of three separate entities: a Cascading Style Sheet, a JavaScript file and the HTML file itself.